whg-training/whg-training-resources/docs/statistical_modelling/introduction/allele_frequencies.md

 Add the posterior mean and lower and upper values forming a 95% credible set to the data frame.

-Add 95% credible intervals for each population to the data frame, using `pbeta()`, and then plot these as the estimates (points) and 95% confidence intervals
+Add 95% credible intervals for each population to the data frame, using `qbeta()`, and then plot these as the estimates (points) and 95% confidence intervals

 :::